-Conversations like this peps up the mood of the person in the front and makes them relaxed to talk to you.
+Conversations like this pep up the mood of the person in the front and make them relaxed to talk to you.
 After they are comfortable do notice that they themselves start enquiring with you about your career and job goals and start giving you valuable advice related to your technical or business field.

 The point not to be missed here is that if they start enjoying their personal conversations with you then you will benefit immensely from their good mood and such people are sure to help you further in your career goals.

 True.
 After the conversation starters, it is of utmost importance that you keep continuing your conversation without making it lackadaisical or one-sided.
 If the person in front of you is experienced make sure that you are a good listener without unwanted interruptions from your side.

 Keep the conversations interesting by sharing anecdotes and decent senses of humor and take care not to spice up the topics too much that the taste of the conversation gets lost in between.

 Make sure you remain in touch:

 Isn’t that why you started a conversation in the first place?
 Certainly, networking conversations are not meant to be a one-day affair.
 You never know when such people will be of help to you.

 So it makes sense to remain in touch with people through networking sites or sometimes an occasional call will do the trick.
 And when you meet them personally the next time, do strike conversations from where you left the last time.